Brabham BT38C car-by-car histories

 Driven by: Randy Lewis and Gregory Loscher.
 First race: Estoril (R8), 18 Jun 1972.
 Total of 14 recorded races.

 New to Allan McCully and raced as part of the Australian International Racing Organisation (AIRO) in British F3 and some European events in 1972.
+The car was owned by Larry Sevitt's Tiran Auto Centre, which ran the AIRO F3 operation in the UK.
 Badly damaged on its debut at Silverstone in April but presumably repaired and the car driven by McCully at Monaco in mid-May.
 Then raced by Bill McGovern at Brands Hatch two weeks later, and crashed again, after which AIRO split up and McCully flew back to New Zealand.
 Irishman Damien Magee took over the drive, now entered by Tiran Auto Centre, and finished second at Brands Hatch and third at Thruxton in August.
+Sevitt was planning to test Ian Taylor and Barrie Maskell in August, but Magee retained the drive until the end of October.
 The "ex-Magee" car was advertised with Novamotor engine from a Tunbridge Wells number in January 1973.
 This would presumably be the "ex Magee" BT38C of Leif Spalding in Swedish F3 in 1973.
 Then with Thorbjörn Carlsson in 1975 and 1976.
 Subsequent history unknown.

 Driven by: Allan McCully, Bill McGovern, Damien Magee, Anders Olofsson and Thorbjörn Carlsson.
 First race: Silverstone (R4), 22 Apr 1972.
 Total of 30 recorded races.

-Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather, David Taylor and Ted Payne.
+Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather, David Taylor, Ted Payne, Andrew Wareing, John Hart and Greg Hart.
 First race: Silverstone (R4), 22 Apr 1972.
-Total of 33 recorded races.
+Total of 57 recorded races.

 New to Ed Patrick and raced in British F3 in 1972 using Vegantune engines.
 Not seen in 1973 or 1974.
 To Eddie Heasell (Royston, Hertfordshire) for 1975, and fitted with a 1-litre Ford Novamotor engine for Formula 4.
 Raced by Heasell in F4 in 1975, 1976, 1977 and 1978, latterly with a 1300cc Ford engine.
 Sold to David Proctor (Jedburgh, Scotland) in 1979 and rebuilt using one of two new BT38C monocoques acquired by Proctor from the MRD factory, probably in early 1980.
 He raced the car in Monoposto, still with its 1300cc engine in a first outing at Brands Hatch in 1980, and then with a standard 1600cc Ford pushrod Monoposto engine between 1981 and 1985.
 The car was then mothballed as Proctor ran a Chevron B38 in the new Toyota F3 series in the late 1980s.
 Proctor then converted the BT38C back to its original F3 specification with a 1600cc Colin Holt twin cam and raced it in the Classic F3 series, entered as #38.
 He won this championship in 1994, with son Seb Proctor second overall in the family's second BT38C which was entered as #37.
 David Proctor continued to run his BT38C until midway through the 1997 season when he retired.
 Both cars were sold in 1998 via Peter Denty, but Proctor does not know who actually purchased them.
 By August 2003, both cars were owned by David Wenman when Mark Barton (Haslemere, Surrey) was due to drive "chassis 38", the other car being referred to as "chassis 37".
 Barton raced a BT38C in the Classic F3 race at Brands Hatch in June 2008.